 "(Name of master's degree) is a Network of Schools of Public Policy, Affairs, and Administration (NASPAA) accredited degree program."

-"(Name of master's degree) appears on the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) Annual Roster of Accredited Programs in conformity with standards established for professional master's degrees in public service."
+"(Name of master's degree) appears on the Network of Schools of Public Policy, Affairs, and Administration (NASPAA) Annual Roster of Accredited Programs in conformity with standards established for professional masters degrees in public affairs and administration."